germanysources/regression_test/README.md

 Override the method ```zdbgl_snapshots_tdc=>compare``` to specify another comparison method.

 ### Restrictions ###
 * Structures must be defined in the ABAP dictionary.
-Structures defined outside of the ABAP dictionary can be stored in test data containers.
+Structures defined outside of the ABAP dictionary can't be stored in test data containers.
 * Any kind of references (pointing to classes, interfaces or data objects) are not supported

 ## Debugger ##